krair/cloud-tools/backups/README.md

 #### Multi-repo

-If you decide to backup different things to different restic repositories, we simply need to set the directory where the companion files can be found.
-If you've set `REPO_DIR` in one of your `restic.env` files, we can simply `source` it for this test run (see above example), OR set it for this run:
+If you decide to backup different things to different `restic` repositories, we simply need to set the directory where the companion files can be found.
+If you've set `REPO_DIR` in one of your `restic.env` files, we can simply `source` it for this test run, OR set it for this run:

 ```
 REPO_DIR=/home/user/restic/databases ./db_backup.sh